ibrahim-s/enhancedFakeClipboard/readme.md

 And may be there are other modified features, you'd  better find yourself.

+### Changes for 2.2.5 ###

+*	Update last tested version to 2025.1, to comply with recent NVDA releases.
+*	Add Russian documentation, contributed by Kostenkov-2021.

 ### Changes for 2.2.4 ###

 *	Add Ukrainian localization and documentation by @George-br.